Herondil/UnityFrenchLesson/exam1eng.md

   - Wheel colliders : 2 pts

-- Piece of wall 4 points :
+- Piece of wall 5 points :
   - Unique concept : 1 pt
   - Above rules : 2 pts
   - Joints able to collapse : 1 pt
+  - Usage of Probuilder

-- Terrain 5 pts :
+- Terrain 3 pts :
   - Unique concept : 1 pt
-  - Textures : 2 pts
+  - Textures : 1 pts
-  - Trees and grass : 2 pts
+  - Trees and grass : 1 pts

  You should now be able to mix everything to create your own battlefied !